 PC-88s were an early line of 8-bit Japanese computers, comparable to other home computers of the 80s such as the Commodore 64 and ZX Spectrum.
 However, at this point in time, different countries typically kept to their own “localized” computers, meaning that computers like the C64 were as unlikely to be seen in Japan as the PC-88 was to be seen in the United States.
 Competition against the PC-88 within the Japanese market would include the the Fujitsu FM-7 and the Sharp X1; both of which Hudson Soft would develop at least some number of games for as well.
 By my completely uneducated estimation, the PC-88 was the least powerful of that lot, but still topped the sales charts regardless as it was the most affordable product.
 The first model of Microsoft’s MSX was apparently a “distant fourth” in this 8-bit race, though the release of the MSX2 would eventually turn fortune back in their favor.

 To say that the PC-88 suffered from a “limited” color palette would be an understatement: A maximum of eight colors were the hardware’s lot – with several games only able to utilize four – rendering many of these Famicom conversions as rather garish-looking affairs.
 Add to that the lack of smooth scrolling on PCs of that era (it would take id Software and Commander Keen to crack the code in 1990), and you can begin to imagine how several of these games would face difficulty in the move to the new hardware.
-Titles such as Balloon Fight and Golf would come out the other end more or less intact (if not a little less colorful and slightly slower), while conversions such as Excitebike, Ice Climbers, and Tennis lost a tad bit more in translation.
-Donkey Kong 3 is almost entirely unrecognizable.
+Titles such as Balloon Fight, Donkey Kong 3, and Golf would come out the other end more or less intact (if not a little less colorful and slightly slower), while conversions such as Excitebike, Ice Climbers, and Tennis lost a tad bit more in translation.

 In addition to these attempts at straight conversions, Hudson Soft were also granted access to the Mario Bros. license to seemingly do with which they pleased.
 In 1984, this resulted in two unique variations on the classic arcade game: Mario Bros.
 Special and Punch Ball Mario Bros.
 These were released across the PC-88 and Sharp X1, as well as the FM-7.*** Brief aside, but I was genuinely really excited to try these games, as I am a huge fan of the original arcade Mario Bros. and will give any variation on the formula a shot.